 We’re all familiar with the Food Pyramid, that triangular formation divided into six sections to give us a visual of what food we should be eating every day.
-Americans were introduced to it in 1992, but did you know that it was originally designed in Sweden in the 1970’s?
+Although not introduced to Americans until 1992, its original debut was in Sweden in the 1970’s.
 The Swedish government asked the National Board of Health and Welfare to assist citizens who were dealing with rampant high food prices.
 Their response was to create a visual aid to show which foods were essential to human health and which ones supplemented the basic foods with vitamins and minerals so that the public could spend their grocery dollars wisely.

-In 1992, the USDA, the United States Department of Agriculture, unveiled its version of the Food Pyramid, ostensibly to guide Americans to basic foods that should be consumed each day, as well as recommended proportions for better health.
-Previous guidance from the USDA included 1943’s Basic Seven and the updated Basic Four that was released in 1956 and used until 1992.
+In 1992, the USDA, the United States Department of Agriculture, unveiled its version of the Food Pyramid, ostensibly to guide Americans to basic foods groups and recommend portion size for better health.
+Previous guidance from the USDA included 1943’s Basic Seven and the updated Basic Four, released in 1956 and used until 1992.
 Both nutrition guides suggested the basic food groups, without detail on quantity.

 Upon release of the new Food Pyramid, there was immediate controversy, and rightly so.
-There were dramatic differences in the version that was approved for distribution and the original created by Luise Light, the nutrition expert from New York University who was recruited by the U.S. Department of Agriculture to create a new guide to replace the “Basic Four” guidance that had been used since WWII.
+There were dramatic differences in the version approved for distribution and the original created by Luise Light, the nutrition expert from New York University recruited by the U.S. Department of Agriculture to create a new guide to replace the “Basic Four” guidance used since WWII.

 Light’s original pyramid showcased fruits and vegetables, making up the wide base of the pyramid, with recommendations for very limited starches and sugars, as represented at the very peak of the pyramid.
 Light is on record as saying her food pyramid was “sold to the highest bidder,” and, “the wholesale changes made to the guide by the Office of the Secretary of Agriculture were calculated to win the acceptance of the food industry.”

-She goes on to say that her wording was manipulated to showcase processed foods over fresh and whole foods, to minimize lean meats and low fat dairy because meat and dairy lobbies were concerned it would hurt sales of their full fat products.
+She goes on to say that her wording was manipulated to showcase processed foods over fresh and whole foods, to minimize lean meats and low-fat dairy because meat and dairy lobbies were concerned it would hurt sales of their full-fat products.
 Wheat and grains, including cereals, were hugely increased from Light’s original recommendation of 3-4 daily servings (represented at the top of the pyramid) to 6-11 servings per day.
-The nutritionist and her team recommended 5-9 daily servings of fresh fruits and vegetables but that was replaced with a meager 2-3 servings per day.
-Wording was also altered from “eat less” to “avoid too much” to steer clear of advising to limit “fun food” (aka junk food) and affecting profits of the companies who produced them.
+The nutritionist and her team recommended 5-9 daily servings of fresh fruits and vegetables but that was replaced with a meager 2-3 serving per day.
+The wording was also altered from “eat less” to “avoid too much” to steer clear of advising to limit “fun food” (aka junk food) and affecting profits of the companies who produced them.

 The USDA’s most recent offers are no less influenced by the special interests of lobbyists and the industries they represent.
-In fact, the 2005 food pyramid was guided by the same PR firm whose past clients included McDonalds and The Snack Food Association.
-The firm, Porter Novelli, assured the government that there would be no conflict of interest but 2.5 million taxpayer dollars later, that dubious claim was debunked when the new graphic for the pyramid contained no information to inform the public or damage the special interests in the food industry.
-The graphic was composed of colored sections representing food groups and a stick-figure running up a set of stairs.
+In fact, the same PR firm whose past clients included McDonalds and The Snack Food Association guided the creation of the 2005 food pyramid.
+The firm, Porter Novelli, assured the government there would be no conflict of interest, but 2.5 million taxpayer dollars later, the new graphic for the pyramid contains no information to inform the public or damage the special interests in the food industry.
+The new graphic showed colored sections representing food groups and a stick-figure running up a set of stairs.

 In 2011, the USDA introduced the food circle, ChooseMyPlate.gov.
-This graphic was chosen to be a simpler representation of daily food choices.
+This graphic was a simpler representation of daily food choices.
 The plate, however, still insists that one half of dietary intake come from starches and sugars.
-To further cloud the issue, there is no mention of fat intake and no distinction in protein that can be sourced from vegetables or animal tissue.
+To further cloud the issue, there is no mention of fat intake and no distinction in protein that is sourced from vegetables or animal tissue.

 The USDA’s official website, https://www.usda.gov/our-agency/about-usda/, states its mission, among other functions, is to, “promote agriculture production that better nourishes Americans while also helping feed others throughout the world.”

 The agency heavily subsidizes corn, wheat, rice, and soybean industries and their producers receive the bulk of over $25 million dollars in annual subsidies.
 Big food lobbyists spend upwards of $36 million annually pushing their agenda on the U.S. government.
-These lobbyists represent food manufacturers whose profits are anchored in GMO (genetically modified organisms) and the heavy use of antibiotics.
-These manufactures are given the lion’s share of subsidies and in turn free advertising and promotion by our federal government.
+These lobbyists represent food manufacturers with profits anchored in GMO (genetically modified organisms) and the heavy use of antibiotics.
+Given the lion’s share of subsidies and free advertising, these manufacturers benefit greatly by promotion from our federal government.

 In 2015, the government finally admitted that there is no appreciable relationship between dietary cholesterol and blood cholesterol.
 This is after forty years telling Americans that they should not eat cholesterol-laden foods such as eggs and shrimp, and buttermilk.

-Five Way to Improve Your Diet Starting Today
+Five Ways to Improve Your Diet Starting Today

 - Reduce Sugar

 No one wants to hear it, but refined sugar is killing us.
-PET scans of brains after sugar intake are eerily similar to those after cocaine is used.
-When we eat, a hormone called dopamine is released.
+PET scans of brains after sugar intake look eerily similar to those after cocaine use.
+When we eat, our bodies release a hormone called dopamine.
 This hormone causes the brain to feel pleasure and thus trains us to repeat the behavior that caused the pleasure, such as eating.
 It’s simple enough to understand that eating keeps us alive so if eating causes pleasure, our brain trains us to seek this pleasure again and again.
 The problem is that certain foods overstimulate our brains and flood them with much more dopamine than is required for sustenance.

 Sugar and cocaine both stimulate our brains to over-produce dopamine.
-Sugar also has some effect on the opioid pathways in our brains, the same systems that are stimulated by heroin and morphine.
-Highly processed, sugar-laden foods hijack the brain’s same channels the same as drugs that are abused, making us want more of the food.
-Abstaining from the food can cause the same withdrawal symptoms as nicotine, caffeine, opioid, and other addictive substances.
-In fact, the FDA is starting to approve the same drugs that are used to fight addiction for weight loss assistance.
+Sugar also has some effect on the opioid pathways in our brains, the same systems stimulated by heroin and morphine.
+Highly processed, sugar-laden foods hijack the same brain channels as drugs of abuse, making us want more of the food.
+Abstaining from the food causes the same withdrawal symptoms as nicotine, caffeine, opioid, and other addictive substances.
+In fact, the FDA is starting to approve the same drugs used to fight addiction for weight loss assistance.

 - Eat Organic

-In March, 2015 Consumer Reports published a special report that cited the CDC as saying the average American carries traces of 29 different pesticides in their body.
-There are over 600 chemicals registered for agricultural use in the U.S. Ninety percent of these chemicals have not been tested for long-term health effects before being approved as safe.
+In March 2015 Consumer Reports published a special report that cited the CDC as saying the average American carries traces of 29 different pesticides in their body.
+There are over 600 chemicals registered for agricultural use in the U.S., with ninety percent being approved as safe without testing for long-term health effects.

-Studies of farmworkers who work with these chemicals frequently linked long-term pesticide exposure to increased risk for Alzheimer’s and Parkinson’s disease, cancer, including prostate and ovarian, birth defects, respiratory issues, fertility issues, and many other acute and chronic diseases.
+Studies of farm workers who frequently work farms that use pesticides link long-term pesticide exposure to increased risk for Alzheimer’s and Parkinson’s disease, cancer, including prostate and ovarian, birth defects, respiratory issues, fertility issues, and many other acute and chronic diseases.

 Behind farmworkers, children are at the most risk from pesticide exposure.
 Children are closer to the ground, take more breaths per minute than an adult, and their livers are immature and unable to remove toxins as efficiently as an adult.
-Development, starting in the womb, is compromised when these toxic chemicals seep into a child’s organ system and their nervous system, causing behavior and cognitive problems.
+Development in the womb is at risk when these toxic chemicals seep into a child’s organ system and their nervous system, causing behavior and cognitive problems.

 Choosing organic is always the best choice for your health, the health of the people producing your food, and the environment.
 Most large grocery food chains are now carrying a wider variety of organic foods.
 Organic foods taste better, provide clean nutrition, reduce pollution and protect water and soil, and preserve agricultural diversity.
 Your body knows exactly what to do with the organic food that you ingest and your liver in particular, can get to work eliminating built up toxins in your system.